paulpleela/assignment-manager/README.md

 ### Running the Application

-1. Start the FastAPI server:
+1. Start the FastAPI server (The default port is 8000):

     ```bash
     uvicorn api:app